qwikdraw/nibbler/README.md

 	virtual Input Input(void) = 0;
 };
 ```
-They are dynamically loaded through dlopen and dlsym.
+They are dynamically loaded through dlopen and dlsym
 and can be switched live.

 ### Dependencies
 `glfw3 opengl glm sfml`
 On osx the deps.sh script will
 install all dependencies through
 brew.

 ### Building